 Another Murder in a Small Town

-I read in a number of places "A Killer Among Us" was inspired by a true story, it may well be but this made for TV movie feels more fiction than fact.
+I read in a number of places "A Killer Among Us" was inspired by a true story, it may well be but this made for TV movie feels more like fiction than fact.
 And the trouble stems from two things starting with what is the movie's USP as the detective unofficially ropes in the murder victim's seventeen year-old daughter to snoop on her own father.
-It comes across in the movie as incredibly far fetched although being unbelievable kind of fits in with a movie which shifts tone all the time with scenes which try to go from drama to uplifting of sorts.
-It also tries for depth as Alex ends up becoming mum to her siblings which causes boyfriend issues but that is in truth just a minor distraction.
+It comes across in the movie as incredibly far fetched although being unbelievable kind of fits in with a movie which shifts tone all the time with scenes which try to go from drama to uplifting, of sorts.
+It also tries for depth as Alex ends up becoming mum to her siblings which causes boyfriend issues, although that is in truth just a minor distraction.

 The second thing is the cliche and I suppose I should say spoiler alert in case anyone wants to watch "A Killer Among Us" without knowing some thing which happens.
 So Alex has agreed to snoop on her father and whilst going through papers discovers a birth certificate which too her surprise shows that Nick isn't her biological father and as it turns out her mum had been married before and was thinking about returning to her previous husband.
 Maybe that happened in the true story this was inspired by but it comes across as far fetched as everything else in the movie.

 But there is a third thing which causes problems in "A Killer Among Us" as it feels like everyone in this movie was given a quick coaching lesson in the art of.... pausing mid sentence.
 Tess Atkins, Tom Cavanagh as well as Boris Kodjoe all pause far too often and sadly when Kodjoe does it there is a knock on effect of him seeming to strike a pose as if he is saying subliminally "I know, I look damn good".